ricardo-quinones/RailsLite/README.md

-rails-lite-project
+Rails Lite
 ==================

-Rebuilds part of Rails.
+Rebuilds the parts of Rails that deal with the routing of HTTP requests.